czr1551/edu-cpo-lab-1/README.md

-# GROUP-NAME - lab NUMBER - variant NUMBER
+# GROUP-NO DAY OFF - lab 1 - variant "Set based on hash map, open addressing"

-This is an example project which demonstrates project structure and necessary CI checks.
-It is not the best structure for real-world projects, but good enough for educational purposes.
+This project implements a Set based on Hash Map (Open Addressing) and demonstrates mutable data structure implementation.
+It follows proper project structure and CI checks.
+While not optimized for production, it serves as an educational example.

 ## Project structure

-- `foo.py` -- implementation of `Foo` class with `hello` and `add` features.
+- open_addressing_set.py — Implementation of OpenAddressingSet class with add, remove, member, filter, map, reduce, and other features.
-   Stateless.
-- `foo_test.py` -- unit and PBT tests for `Foo`.
+- test_open_addressing_set.py — Unit tests and Property-Based Tests (PBT) for OpenAddressingSet.

 ## Features

+- Core functionality:
+  - add(key): Add an element.
+  - remove(key): Remove an element.
+  - member(key): Check if an element exists.
+  - size(): Get the number of elements.
+  - from_list(lst): Create a set from a Python list.
+  - to_list(): Convert the set to a Python list.
+  - concat(set): Merge two sets.
+- Functional operations:
+  - filter(predicate): Return a new set with elements that satisfy the predicate.
+  - map(func): Apply a function to all elements and return a new set.
+  - reduce(func, initial_state): Aggregate values using a given function.
-- PBT: `test_add_commutative`
+- PBT:
+  - test_from_list_to_list_equality
+  - test_python_len_and_set_size_equality
+  - test_add_commutative
+- Monoid properties:
+  - empty(): Create an empty set.
+  - concat(set): Combine two sets.

 ## Contribution

+- czr61551@gmail.com (EMAIL) -- Implementation of OpenAddressingSet, documentation.
-- Aleksandr Penskoi (EMAIL) -- all work.
+- quinn_wang0416@163.com (EMAIL) -- Implementation of test cases.

 ## Changelog

-- 29.03.2022 - 2
+- 12.02.2025 - 2
-  - Add test coverage.
+  - Refactored _probe() to correctly handle empty slots.
-- 29.03.2022 - 1
+- 11.02.2025 - 1
-  - Update README.
-Add formal sections.
+  - Improved test coverage
-- 29.03.2022 - 0
+- 10.02.2025 - 0
-  - Initial
+  - Initial implementation of OpenAddressingSet.
+  - Basic tests for add(), remove(), and member().

 ## Design notes

-- ...
+- Used open addressing with linear probing for collision resolution.
+- Used a special marker EMPTY to distinguish deleted elements from None.
+- Ensured logarithmic growth factor to maintain efficient resizing.
+- Designed unit tests and PBT to validate properties of OpenAddressingSet.
+- Followed PEP8 and CI best practices with pytest, ruff, mypy, and coverage.